adrianosantostreina/MobilePermissions/README.md

 1. Drop a component to form (Tool Palette TDevRocks)

-2. Select the permission that you what to request Android Permission in yout projetct mobile
+2. Select the permission that you want to request to Android in your project mobile.

 3. Run your app in Android.